mozilla/sccache/docs/DistributedQuickstart.md

 Using custom toolchains
 -----------------------

-Since Windows and OSX cannot automatically package toolchains, it is important to be able to manually specify toolchains for distribution.
+Since Windows and macOS cannot automatically package toolchains, it is important to be able to manually specify toolchains for distribution.
 This functionality is also available on Linux.

 Using custom toolchains involves adding a `dist.toolchains` section to your client config file (you can add it multiple times to specify multiple toolchains).

-On Linux and OSX:
+On Linux and macOS:

 ```
 [[dist.toolchains]]